We're Hiring - Join Our Team

 About Us

-The ideal candidate for this position is a vibrant and dynamic clinician, eager to help children, teens, and families, and skilled in using evidence-based treatment techniques.
-The candidate is excited to work in a collaborative environment as a key member of the team, develop their niche within the practice, receive hands-on supervision, provide consultation to colleagues, and work alongside experienced psychologists who are experts in their respective specialties.
+The ideal candidate for this position is a vibrant and dynamic clinician, eager to help teens and families, and committed to using evidence-based treatment techniques.
+The candidate is excited to work in a collaborative environment as a key member of the team, receive hands-on supervision, develop their niche within the practice, and work alongside experienced psychologists who are experts in their respective specialties.

 Start Date, Salary, and Benefits